HaraldR42/modbus2mqtt_2/doc/config.md

     --rtu RTU             pyserial URL (or port name) for RTU serial port --tcp TCP             Act as a Modbus TCP master, connecting to host TCP

   MQTT broker options:
     All options for connecting to an MQTT broker

     --mqtt-host MQTT_HOST
                           MQTT server address.
 Default: "localhost"
     --mqtt-port MQTT_PORT
-                            Defaults to 8883 for TLS or 1883 for non-TLS --mqtt-user MQTT_USER
+                          Defaults to 8883 for TLS or 1883 for non-TLS --mqtt-clientid MQTT_CLIENTID
+                          ID of our MQTT client.
+Default: "mb2mqtt-<hostname>" --mqtt-user MQTT_USER
                           Username for authentication (optional)
     --mqtt-pass MQTT_PASS
                           Password for authentication (optional)
     --mqtt-use-tls MQTT_USE_TLS
                           Use TLS.
 Default: "False"
     --mqtt-insecure MQTT_INSECURE
                           Use TLS without providing certificates.
 Default: "False" --mqtt-cacerts MQTT_CACERTS
                           Path to keychain
     --mqtt-tls-version {tlsv1.2,tlsv1.1,tlsv1}
                           TLS protocol version, can be one of tlsv1.2 tlsv1.1 or tlsv1.

   MQTT publish options:
     All options influencing the MQTT related behaviour

     --mqtt-topic MQTT_TOPIC
                           Topic prefix to be used for subscribing/publishing.
+Default: "modbus/" --mqtt-value-qos {0,1,2}
-Default: "modbus/" --publish-seconds PUBLISH_SECONDS
+                          QoS value for publishing values.
+Default: "0" --publish-seconds PUBLISH_SECONDS
                           Publish values after n seconds (0=always), even if they did not change.
 Default: 300 --retain-values RETAIN_VALUES
                           Set retain flag for published modbus values.
 Default: "False"

   Modbus connection options:
     All options influencing the Modbus connection related behaviour

     --rtu-baud RTU_BAUD   Baud rate for serial port.
 Default: "19200" --rtu-parity {even,odd,none}
                           Parity for serial port.
 Default: "even"
     --tcp-port TCP_PORT   Port for MODBUS TCP.
 Default: "502"

   Modbus running options:
     Modbus related options during running

     --set-modbus-timeout SET_MODBUS_TIMEOUT
                           Response time-out for Modbus devices.
 Default: "1.0" --avoid-fc6 AVOID_FC6
                           If set, use function code 16 (write multiple registers) even when just writing a single register.
-Default:
-                            "False"
+Default: "False"

   Misc options:

     --diagnostics-rate DIAGNOSTICS_RATE
                           Time in seconds after which for each device diagnostics are published via mqtt.
 Default: "0" --add-to-homeassistant ADD_TO_HOMEASSISTANT
                           Add devices to Home Assistant using Home Assistant's MQTT-Discovery.
 Default: "False" --verbosity {debug,info,warning,error,critical}
                           Verbosity level.
-Default: "debug"
+Default: "info"

 ### .csv file
 For details see https://github.com/mbs38/spicierModbus2mqtt#configuration-file.

 ## YAML configuration file
 All options can be set by a YAML file.
 The only command line option required is using `--config` to point to config file.

+Command line option can be used to override options from the yaml config.

 ### Basic YAML structure
 The YAML config has two main parts: